M1 vs. Robinhood Comparison Review

 Robo-advisors are popular for a number of reasons, including their ability to save investors money on account management fees, the ease of 24/7 access to portfolios, and simplification—never mind automation—of the investment process.
 But what if things could get even more simple?
 This M1 Finance vs. Robinhood Comparison Review will delve into the pros and cons of each app for investors seeking free stock and fund trading.

-Today the robo-advisor M1 Finance goes head-to-head with Robinhood, an investment trading app that isn’t technically a robo-advisor.
+The M1 Finance robo-advisor goes head-to-head with Robinhood, an investment trading app that isn’t technically a robo-advisor.

 Robinhood vs. M1 Finance Comparison Chart